YatharthChauhan2362/Keyboard-Infinity/README.md

 # Keyboard-Focus-Typing
-A web to  improve typing speed through focus word that can run offline
+A web to  improve typing speed through focus the word.